bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Shower-Thread.md

 ### 1244386

-"Shower and change... it'll make you feel a bit better, I'll sort you out some bedding."
+> "Shower and change... it'll make you feel a bit better, I'll sort you out some bedding."
-"Thats... nostalgic."
+> "Thats... nostalgic."
 I thought to myself, closing the door again and heading into the shower"
-"Wouldn't exactly be a lie, even if the rest of it would be, jumping out of the shower I brushed my teeth"
+> "Wouldn't exactly be a lie, even if the rest of it would be, jumping out of the shower I brushed my teeth"
-"Morning" I said without turning around "Go and grab a shower, I've left a towel and some more clothes for you in there, we'll worry about getting yours back later"
+> "Morning" I said without turning around "Go and grab a shower, I've left a towel and some more clothes for you in there, we'll worry about getting yours back later"
-""You hungry?
+> "You hungry?
 I don't know about you but a shower and some food sound pretty good about now"
-"came back and I jumped in the shower making sure to scrub my face well to get the pig blood off of me"
+> "came back and I jumped in the shower making sure to scrub my face well to get the pig blood off of me"
-"Go ahead and take a shower, at least now you can wear your own pyjamas right?"
+> "Go ahead and take a shower, at least now you can wear your own pyjamas right?"
-"The next day I got up, showered, dressed and left for work without waking her up"
+> "The next day I got up, showered, dressed and left for work without waking her up"
-"We polished off the pizza and watched TV until 10pm, noticing the news coming on I said "Cmon, you should probably go take a shower now, I'll set up your bed and stuff"
+> "We polished off the pizza and watched TV until 10pm, noticing the news coming on I said "Cmon, you should probably go take a shower now, I'll set up your bed and stuff"
-"I quickly showered expecting her to be up but she was still under than light blue sleeping bag quilting"
+> "I quickly showered expecting her to be up but she was still under than light blue sleeping bag quilting"
-"I pushed the laptop onto the middle seat on top of the empty pizza box and stood up, 'I'm going to go take a shower'"
+> "I pushed the laptop onto the middle seat on top of the empty pizza box and stood up, 'I'm going to go take a shower'"

 ### 1243937